codersforcauses/workshops/docs/2024-winter/introduction-to-docker.md

 ```

 You also might find the frontend starting on port `9876` inside the container to be a little confusing.
 You can change the port mapping in the `docker-compose.yml` file to map it to port `3000` on the host machine.
 Don't forget to change the `package.json` script and the `EXPOSE` command in the Dockerfile as well.

+## Conclusion

+This is just a small taste of what Docker can do.
+You could put your entire dev environment inside, push images to a registry and run them in the cloud, or even run a bunch of them in a Kubernetes cluster.
+Keep in mind that we only built a Dockerfile for a simple React app, so it'll be a different depending on what you do.
+Luckily, there are countless resources online to help you out --- just google "how to dockerise a <insert your tech stack here> app".